Profiling with SGLang

 Best Practices

-3. Monitor Key Metrics: Focus on throughput, latency, and memory usage
+Focus on throughput, latency, and memory usage.

-4. Establish Baselines: Record performance before making changes
+Record performance before changes to track improvements.

 For additional profiling techniques and troubleshooting, see SGLang with Gaudi FAQs and Inference Using SGLang.